 Subsection (1) provides for the mechanisms by which that purpose is achieved.
-A meeting is to be convened by the Minister at least once each financial year (including the first category A year) between nominated ILC Directors, any other persons considered by the Minister to be appropriate, and the delegate of the Minister for Finance who makes investments of the Land Fund.
+A meeting is to be convened by the Minister at least twice each financial year between nominated ILC Directors, any other persons considered by the Minister to be appropriate, and the delegate of the Minister for Finance who makes investments of the Land Fund.
 Examples of the other persons whom the Minister may wish to have in attendance at the meeting are Commonwealth employees or other persons with expertise in investment planning and related matters.
+Each such person may request information which relates to the management and/or performance of investments of the Land Fund and the Minister must provide such information.
 Although the ILC Directors may express their views at a meeting convened under this section it is not the intention that they may direct the delegate as to how Land Fund moneys should be invested.